 - In a bolw, sift together the flour, baking powder and salt.

 - In another bowl using a hand mixer, beat together the eggs and sugar for 3 to 4 minutes until the mixture thickens and develops a light pale color.

 - Add the vanilla and lemon zest.
 Then, carefully incorporate flour, salt and baking powder.

 - Slowly stream in the melted butter.
 Mix until everything is well incorporated but don’t over mix.

-- Divide the batter evenly in the madeleines pans and bake for about 15 minutes or until lightly golden and brown around the edges.
+- Divide the batter evenly in the madeleines pans and bake at 350° F for about 20 minutes or until lightly golden brown around the edges.